PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 dimensions, including SPLIT and UNPACK propagation, while rejecting cycles and unsupported expressions conservatively.
 It reads the shared producer index but does not mutate ModelIR or emit generated statements.
+Constant Pad and scalar literal rendering, static/runtime axis expressions, and static mirror-Pad expression planning use the same owner.
+Runtime helper imports are explicit mutable inputs, and tensor-expression lookup remains a callback;
+the policy therefore contains no Torch import and does not own generated-model state.

 Rank-4 generated-source shape policy has a Torch-free shared owner in `pytorch_shape_policy.py`.
 Layout hinting and CF/NHWC shape normalization are